AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 **1. Mapping Data & Creating Series.** If you set data as an array of arrays or a CSV string, you need to [map](#mapping) the data set.

-Call the {api:anychart.data.Set#mapAs}mapAs(){api} method and link the field names required by the type of series you are going to create to indexes of columns in your data.
+Call the {api:anychart.data.Set#mapAs}mapAs(){api} method and link the field names required by the type of the series you are going to create to indexes of columns in your data.

 ```
 var mapping = dataSet.mapAs({x: 0, value: 1});